-Doesn't Freud believe all women secretly want a penis?
+Doesn't Freud believe all women secretly want a stamen (that's a euphemism)?

 Ah yes, the reason feminists have been disregarding Freud for so many years.
 This is linked to the Oedipus idea, and girls thinking they've been castrated.
 For the rest of their life, women feel that they are somehow worse than men.
 'Sensible' women will redress this balance by having children and being a good housewife, but maladjusted ones will try and do men's things, like having jobs and wearing trousers.

-The Electra Complex is stupid and sexist, but it wasn't really Freud's fault.
+The Electra Complex is stupid and gender prejudiced, but it wasn't really Freud's fault.
 He was a product of his time.
-I suppose having a lady-penis would make festival port-a-loo queues and 3 AM stumbles out of nightclubs easier, but the advent of the SheWee has solved those issues.
+I suppose having a lady-stamen (that's a euphemism) would make festival port-a-loo queues and 3 AM stumbles out of nightclubs easier, but the advent of the SheWee has solved those issues.

 OK, Freud's theories are for the most part ridiculous and he's hardly the poster boy for feminism.
 However he undoubtedly and singlehandedly fathered modern psychology (unless we count its other daddy, the lovely Jung), so surely we all owe him a little bit of slack?